-The Department Chair /chief of service shall convene a credentials committee consisting of at least 3 members of the medical staff within the service (the "department credentials committee").
+The Department Chair /chief of service shall convene a credentials committee consisting of at least 3 physician or dentist members of the medical staff within the service (the "department credentials committee").
 The Department Chair /chief of service shall not be one of the three members, but may be an additional member of the committee.
 The department credentials committee shall consider and review the reappointment application and supporting materials, including meeting attendance, documented evidence of continuing education, results of quality assurance activities, and make such investigations as it deems proper and necessary.
 The department credentials committee shall recommend to the Department Chair/chief of service, reappointment unless a majority of its members vote to defer or deny.

 The department credentials committee report shall not be binding but must be forwarded along with the Department Chair's recommendation to the MEC and medical board.

-Prior to review by the department credentials committee, the Southampton credentials committee shall consider and review the reappointment application and supporting materials of those seeking reappointment who solely exercise privileges on the Southampton Campus, including meeting attendance, documented evidence of continuing education, results of quality assurance activities, and make such investigations as it deems proper and necessary.
-The Southampton credentials committee shall provide an advisory report and recommendation to the department credentials committee.
+Prior to review by the department credentials committee, the Southampton or Eastern Long Island credentials committee shall consider and review the reappointment application and supporting materials of those seeking reappointment who solely exercise privileges on the Southampton or Eastern Long Island Campus, including meeting attendance, documented evidence of continuing education, results of quality assurance activities, and make such investigations as it deems proper and necessary.
+The Southampton or Eastern Long Island credentials committee shall provide an advisory report and recommendation to the department credentials committee.